Snaith Primary School is committed to supporting our pupils with medical needs. The office staff are happy to help you with any queries you may have.

 If a pupil feels ill during lesson time the teacher will send them to the school office.
 Parents are contacted immediately if illness necessitates a pupil going home, or if an accident has occurred.
 It is very important that we know of any medical situations which arise during the school day, so if your son/daughter feels unwell please inform the office staff or class teacher at the beginning of the day.

 If your child requires medication please bring this to the office at the beginning of the day.
 We will ask the parent or guardian to sign it in and the office staff will administer as required.

 If you are aware that your son/daughter is unwell and not fit to attend school, please keep them at home and contact school after 8.30am.
-If the child has suffered from sickness and/or diarrhoea it is policy to keep the child at home for 24 hours from the time the sickness occurred.
+If the child has suffered from sickness and/or diarrhoea it is policy to keep the child at home for 48 hours from the last bout of sickness and/or diarrhoea.
 This is to prevent any further spread of illness through school.